Buy to Let Mortgages

 A buy to let mortgage is when you purchase a second property with the intention of letting it out to tenants.
 Many people want to increase the size of their property portfolio to take advantage of rising house prices and rental rates.
 Of course, while it can be a very lucrative endeavour, it is important to make sure you invest in the right kind of property and secure the best mortgage available.

 The UK Buy-to-Let mortgage market has expanded dramatically over the last 5 years; however the recent troubles in the market have severely affected the number of products available.
-If you’re thinking about buy to let mortgages, whether it’s your first investment or you’re a seasoned private landlord, we can help you find the best option in minutes.
+If you’re thinking about buy to let mortgages, whether it’s your first investment, a seasoned private landlord, or looking to get into student properties we can help you find the best option in minutes.

 If you are looking to purchase your first buy to let property or want to expand an existing property portfolio Ascot Mortgages is a specialist buy to let mortgage broker here to help.
 By utilising our expert guidance, market leading providers and industry knowledge we can assist you to get the right buy to let mortgage to achieve the best returns on your initial investment thus allowing you to be in the best position to build your portfolio in the future.